 Monkeys howling in Ranthambore National Park

 I waited.
 I busied myself in my tent and listened for every twig snap or footstep outside.
 However, there were no sounds like that.
 What I did hear were monkeys howling all around me.
 Earlier that day, we went on our first safari in Ranthambore National Park.
 Ironically enough, we didn’t see a tiger.
 Nevertheless, our guide told us that the monkeys in Ranthambore National Park are one of the animals that warn others when a tiger is lurking.
 They holler when one is near and set up a network warning each other as the tiger moves.
-I realized then, that I had heard a cacophony of monkeys shrieking as I walked back to my tent, prior to seeing the tiger.
-I thought how foolish I had been to not have listened more carefully to my surroundings, although stumbling onto a tiger wasn’t something for which I was preparing!
+I realized then, that I had heard a cacophony of monkeys shrieking as I walked back to my tent earlier that night, prior to seeing the tiger.
+I thought how foolish I had been to not have listened more carefully to my surroundings, although stumbling onto a tiger wasn’t something for which I was bracing myself!

 Here We Go Again